algorandfoundation/beaker/README.md

 class MySickApp(Application):
     app_state: Final[MySickAppState] = MySickAppState()

-    @handle
+    @handler
     def increment(*, output: abi.Uint64):
         return Seq(
-            MySickApp.app_state.counter.set(MySickApp.app_state.counter + Int(1))
+            MySickApp.app_state.counter.set(MySickApp.app_state.counter + Int(1)),
             output.set(MySickApp.app_state.counter)
         )

-    @handle
+    @handler
-    def decrement(*, output: abi.Uint64)
+    def decrement(*, output: abi.Uint64):
         return Seq(
-            MySickApp.app_state.counter.set(MySickApp.app_state.counter - Int(1))
+            MySickApp.app_state.counter.set(MySickApp.app_state.counter - Int(1)),
             output.set(MySickApp.app_state.counter)
         )
 ```

-These methods may be called in the same way as the `add_ints` method above.
+These methods may be called in the same way as the `add` method above.
 Note that you can refer to the state using the class name.
 Using `set` we can overwite the value that is currently stored.

 But what if we only want certain callers to be allowed?
 Lets add a parameter to the handler to allow only the app creator to call this method.